 Carbon dioxide (CO2), R744 and Dry Ice are also commonly present in medical facilities.
 These can all have toxic effects on the human body so it is important to have a carbon dioxide (CO2) monitoring system in place.

-If you need a simple, ready to install and cost-effective gas safety monitor - we’ve got you covered.
-The Ax60+ is easy to install and already programmed for your local regulations.
+If you need a simple, ready to install and cost-effective gas safety monitor – we’ve got you covered.

 The DOM can be retro fitted to any existing Ax60+ installations and provides real-time monitoring of the Ax60+ and communicates with customers remote systems such as a Building Management System (BMS).